 - Occupational health, safety and well-being in construction

-Elective courses can be chosen from a wide range of options, which vary according to the major chosen from among the following:
+The elective courses can be chosen from a wide range of options depending on the choice of the following majors:

 - MSc(Construction Project Management)